websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/specifications.md

 ## Specification Values

- Groups and labels are scoped to the catalog, which means, once they are created, they can be assigned to any Product in the catalog.
-Values, however, are scoped to the Product, and have no impact anywhere but on the Product to which they are assigned.
+ Groups and labels are scoped to the catalog, which means once they are created, they can be assigned to any Product in the catalog.
+Values, however, are scoped to the Product and have no impact anywhere but on the Product to which they are assigned.

  To create a specification label, you must first assign a label to a Product.